triton-inference-server/client/src/c++/perf_analyzer/docs/measurements_metrics.md

   request waiting for an instance of the model to become available.
 - _compute_: The average time spent performing the actual inference, including any time needed to copy data to/from the GPU.
+- _overhead_: The average time spent in the endpoint that cannot be correctly captured in the send/receive time with the way the GRPC and HTTP libraries are structured

 The client latency time is broken-down further for HTTP and GRPC as
 follows: